Gerontology Student Success Stories

 I chose the Gerontology Program at Portland Community College that offers a balanced curriculum of both academic knowledge and practical internships.
 My first internship was as a volunteer in the State of Oregon Long-Term Care Ombudsman Program.
 My reflections on this experience, together with my studies for the AAS degree in Gerontology, opened me to an unexpected career opportunity designing living environments to enable elders to remain in their own homes, rather than moving to a care facility.

-I have offered my workshop “Home Environment for Older Adults” at Portland Community College’s Southeast Center, and my workshop has been approved by Clackamas County Adult Home Care Provider Licensing for the providers’ continuing education credits.
+I have offered my workshop “Home Environment for Older Adults” at Portland Community College’s Southeast Campus, and my workshop has been approved by Clackamas County Adult Home Care Provider Licensing for the providers’ continuing education credits.
 I have also established my business called “Home Esteem” that offers redesign, space planning, accessibility, and sustainability for homes of older adults.

 Starting up a business is not easy, but I enjoy what I am doing, and I know I am making a difference.